kapilkd13/gsoc/2017/proposals/kumar-kapil.md

 #### **June 13th - June 19th, Week 3**

-* Implementing complete functionality of the interface.py module.
+* Implement complete functionality of the interface.py module.

 #### **June 20th - June 25th, Week 4,  End of Phase 1**

-* Adding unit tests in our existing test suite to test the new functionality.
+* Add unit tests in our existing test suite to test the new functionality.

-* Thoroughly testing our code to make sure it does not regress.
+* Thoroughly test our code to make sure it does not regress.
 We will make sure that all tests in our test suite pass.

 #### **June 26 - July 2nd, Week 5,  Begin of Phase 2**

-* Code cleaning, Documentation and Integration of Code.
+* Code cleaning, documentation and integration of code.

 * Packing and distributing our python interface package.

 #### **July 3rd - July 9th, Week 6**

-* Defining the structure of Data retriever module in Julia.
+* Defining the structure of Data Retriever module in Julia.

 * Making a clear outline of its functions, their arguments and return type.